jacob-ae/vscode-extension-marketplace-switcher/README.md

 > After switching you **must fully quit and relaunch** the app.
 > A normal **Reload Window** is **not enough**.
 Choose **Quit App** when prompted, then reopen.

+### Cursor

+In Cursor, the extension uses **VSIX-based installation** instead of editing `product.json`:

+- **Status Bar**: Shows the current default marketplace (Open VSX, VS Marketplace, or Cursor)
+- **Switch commands**: Set your preferred marketplace and immediately open a search UI to install extensions
+- **Install commands**:
+  - **Install from Marketplace**: Search and install extensions from your default marketplace
+  - **Install by ID**: Install a specific extension by ID (e.g., `vadimcn.vscode-lldb`)

+> In Cursor, switching marketplaces **does not require a restart**.
+The extension uses VSIX downloads to install extensions directly, bypassing Cursor's locked marketplace configuration.

 ---

 ## Notes

+### VS Code / VSCodium
-- Only `extensionsGallery` is changed; your data folder is untouched, so settings/themes/extensions persist.
+- Only `extensionsGallery` in `product.json` is changed; your data folder is untouched, so settings/themes/extensions persist.
+- After switching, you must fully quit and relaunch for changes to take effect.

+### Cursor
+- The extension does **not** modify Cursor's internal `product.json` or app bundle.
+- Extensions are installed via VSIX download, working around Cursor's marketplace restrictions.
+- No restart required when switching marketplaces or installing extensions.
+- The default marketplace preference is stored in extension settings and persists across sessions.

+### General
-- Use of the Microsoft marketplace may be subject to Microsoft’s terms; please review and ensure your use complies.
+- Use of the Microsoft marketplace may be subject to Microsoft's terms; please review and ensure your use complies.
+- Both Open VSX and Microsoft VS Marketplace are fully supported for VSIX-based installation.

 ---